-- Regularly audit our site for accessibility and changes in standards.
+- Regularly audit our site for changes in standards.

-- Use both automated and manual quality checks to ensure accessibility.
+- Use both automated and manual quality checks.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Working with experienced accessibility consultants, LEBAE has been continuing to take the steps necessary to achieve substantial conformance with WCAG 2.1.
+LEBAE has been continuing to take the steps necessary to achieve substantial conformance with WCAG 2.1.

 Accessibility of LEBAE.com relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:

 Despite our best efforts to ensure accessibility of LEBAE.com, there may be some limitations.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.